Medtech Market Challenges 13043Medtech Market Challenges

 The federal government has been demonstrating support for the growth of information technologies (IT), but the government programs seem to be limited to those promoting electronic health records.
 Little thought is being given to how information technologies are used in medical products or how those medical products connect with other systems.
 How do you see this issue developing in the coming years?

 These products represent only a small fraction of what could be done in healthcare IT, and it's puzzling to me why this trend hasn't spread.
-In fact, I'm surprised by this situation outside of healthcare as well.
-I'm puzzled as to why businesspeople continue to fly around to see clients rather than using teleconferencing.
 I wish I knew why we aren't putting the same kind of resources and infrastructure behind IT that we do behind other aspects of innovation.

 When will that logjam break?
 Do you have any thoughts on when we will see a major push for truly smart products?